tresata/hackathonclt2019/README.md

 [Zillow](https://www.zillow.com/research/data/)

 ## Social Media
-You may use social media data in addition to the datasets above.
+You may use social media data in addition to the above datasets.

 **Google Trends**

 Google Trends may be used to check for popular search terms and related queries or keywords.
 This is a fantastic tool to check interest in keywords by checking relative popularity of a query's search volume over time.

 [Google Trends](https://trends.google.com/trends/?geo=US)